-Having learned how to use all the Avalanche main features, you may end up willing to customize the framework a little to suit your eagerness of continually better functionalities (as a true continual learner would indeed do! ⚡).
+Having learned how to use all the Avalanche main features, you may end up willing to customize the framework a little to suit your eagerness for continually better functionalities (as a true continual learner would indeed do! ⚡).

 Hence, now is the time to get your hands dirty! 🙌

 Take you time to explore the Avalanche API in great detail.
-We made sure everything is well documented (even if improvable), but try to take a look at the code as well to resolve any uncertainties (of course if you have any question don't hesitate to ask)
+We made sure everything is well documented (even if improvable), but try to take a look at the code as well to resolve any uncertainties (of course if you have any questions don't hesitate to ask)

-We suggest to delve into the code using an appropriate IDE, such as PyCharm.
+We suggest delving into the code using an appropriate IDE, such as PyCharm.
 This will help you navigate the code better and with tons of cool discovery features.
 Once you have a clear understanding of the entire codebase (or at least the module you'd like to extend/customize) you can start making changes.

 🤝 Run it on Google Colab